Auscitte/auscitte.github.io/_posts/2022-01-22-Cvxpy-Minimax-Fit.md

 Taking the cone $$\mathcal{K}$$ to be a _**positive orthant**_ $$\mathbb{R}_+^n$$ (a generalization of the notion of positive quadrant to $$n$$ dimensions), one obtains regular linear inequalities, the problem thereby reducing to an LP.

-Whether it is in any way condusive to progress on the task at hand is up for debate, but, with all probability, the most curious of the readers would like to know how the problems are represented and processed internally (by cvxpy).
+Whether it is in any way condusive to progress on the task at hand is up for debate, but, with all probability, the most curious of the readers would like to know how the problems are represented and processed internally (by _cvxpy_).
 Let us all succumb to the temptation and peer inside.
-Along the way, we will also make sure that _**ECOS**_, indeed, solves a linear program.
+Along the way, we will also make sure that _ECOS_, indeed, solves a linear program.

 A good place to start an investiagtion is a call to `Problem.solve()` with `verbose` flag set to `True`.
-Careful inspection of whatever appears on the console informs us that _**cvxpy**_ has identified our program as following their DCP (Disciplined Conic Program) rules (adhering to the rules guarantees that the curvature of all the constraints in the problem is known) and suitable for solving with ECOS; but before being handed over to a solver, the program must undergo the transformation:
+Careful inspection of whatever appears on the console informs us that _cvxpy_ has identified our program as following their _DCP (Disciplined Conic Program)_ rules (adhering to the rules guarantees that the curvature of all the constraints in the problem is known) and suitable for solving with _ECOS_; but before being handed over to a solver, the program must undergo the transformation:

 {% highlight none linenos %}
 Dcp2Cone -> CvxAttr2Constr -> ConeMatrixStuffing -> ECOS
 {% endhighlight %}

 According to the [documentation](https://www.cvxpy.org/api_reference/cvxpy.reductions.dcp2cone.html), `Dcp2Cone` reduction "takes as input (minimization) DCP problems and converts them into problems with affine objectives and conic constraints whose arguments are affine."
-In the process, `Dcp2Cone()` calls `CvxAttr2Constr()`, where the attributes found in variable declarations (`pos` in our case) are handled, followed by `ConeMatrixStuffing()` that constructs $$\vec{c}, A, \vec{b}, G, \vec{h}$$ - matrices and vectors to be passed to ECOS, and concluded by `ECOS()` that invokes its namesake solver.
+In the process, `Dcp2Cone()` calls `CvxAttr2Constr()`, where the attributes found in variable declarations (`pos` in our case) are handled, followed by `ConeMatrixStuffing()` that constructs $$\vec{c}, A, \vec{b}, G, \vec{h}$$ - matrices and vectors to be passed to _ECOS_, and concluded by `ECOS()` that invokes its namesake solver.
 Why not take a closer look at the last [call](https://github.com/cvxpy/cvxpy/blob/c5f42fa753f8322ae55d841f78110e5dc9b26e12/cvxpy/reductions/solvers/conic_solvers/ecos_conif.py#L138)?

 {% include code-block-header.html title="An Excerpt from cvxpy's ecos_conif.py" %}
 {% highlight python linenos %}